-Our mission is to create a thriving cooperative movement through the development of stable and empowering jobs and worker-ownership.
+The United States Federation of Worker Cooperatives (USFWC) is the national grassroots membership organization for worker cooperatives.
+Our mission is to build a thriving cooperative movement of stable, empowering jobs through worker-ownership.
 We advance worker-owned, -managed, and -governed workplaces through cooperative education, advocacy and development.

 Our Federation represents over 160 business and organizational members representing over 4,000 workers across the country.
 We organize through local cooperative networks while building power with national and international partners to advance an agenda for economic justice rooted in community-based, shared ownership.

 The USFWC was founded in 2004 when a core of worker co-op members came together with co-op developers, scholars, community organizers, and supporters from the broader co-op sector to strengthen worker co-ops through a national, sector-specific organization.
 Building on growing momentum, this founding event brought together worker co-op practitioners from the existing Western Worker Co-op Conference and the Eastern Conference for Workplace Democracy, as well as key players in Midwest and Southern states, to galvanize and support rising interest in the worker co-op business model.
 We organized an inaugural conference in Minneapolis to launch the Federation, deliberating over a long weekend to articulate a shared vision, identity, and organizational structure for this new democratically-run national organization.